 History of Dining Tables

-It has been said that modern design owes much of its glory to the items that preceded it, and furniture is no exception.
-The history of dining tables stems all the way back to the early Greeks and Romans, who were notable for their love of banqueting and feasts.
-With this in mind, it is not surprising that these two world empires provided the cataylst for the creative process of explorative furniture design.
+It’s often been said that modern design owes much of its success to the trends that preceded it, and furniture is no exception.
+The history of the dining table goes all the way back to the early Greeks and Romans, civilisations famous for their love of banqueting.
+With this in mind, it’s not surprising that these two world empires provided the catalyst for the creative process of explorative furniture design.

-The word 'table' is derived from a Latin word: 'tabula'.
-However, the earliest tables were used by the Ancient Egyptians, albeit in a purely practical sense.
-The birth of recreational tables coincided with the emergence of European empires, who placed a great emphasis on lavish living and opulent dining.
-Early tables were often crafted from marble and our Genoa Table elegantly evokes the influence of these, remaining timeless all the while.
+Whilst the word 'table' is derived from the Latin word 'tabula', the earliest models were used by the Ancient Egyptians, albeit in a purely practical sense.
+The birth of more recreational designs coincided with the emergence of European empires, who placed a great emphasis on lavish living and opulent dining.
+These were often crafted from marble, as seen in the Genoa, elegantly evoking this timeless influence.

-Traditional dining tables were composed of a range of dining table materials, but principally the aforementioned marble, wood, or metal.
-Usually supported by four feet and linked together via x-shaped stretchers, they projected a mix of authority and efficiency.
-Initially, the shapes of the tables were rectangular and very big.
-This enabled the head of the household to occupy the end of the table, giving him the privileged position of viewing all of his guests at once.
-Back then, families were not only larger, but immediate and extended family invariably lived together in one group.
-As a result, the table was the centrepiece of a dining hall and meal times were as much about socialising as they were about great food and drink.
+Traditional dining tables were composed of a range of different materials, principally marble, wood, or metal.
+Typically supported by four sturdy feet linked together with x-shaped stretchers, they projected a regal mix of authority and efficiency.
+Initially shapes were big and rectangular which enabled the head of the household to occupy the top end, giving him the privileged position of viewing all of his guests at once.
+Back then families were not only larger, but extended family habitually lived together in one community.
+As a result the table acted as the centrepiece of the dining hall, with mealtimes just as much about socialising as they were about food and drink.

-As time passed, the Romans introduced the circular table to Italy, inspiring an invention that continues to endure as a popular alternative to rectangular dining tables.
-Spherical round dining tables allow each seated member of the party to have equal views of other diners, without the need for an obligatory host or head of the table.
-This produces a much more relaxed, egalitarian atmosphere that is more in keeping with contemporary dining habits.
-Our round tables represent a stylish throwback to the middle ages, when revelry was the order of the day.
+As time passed, the Romans introduced the circular model to Italy, an invention that continues to endure as a popular alternative to conventional rectangular dining tables.
+Circular designs allow each seated member of the party to have equal view of other diners, without the need for an obligatory host or head of the table.
+This undoubtedly produces a more informal, relaxed, and egalitarian atmosphere that is more in keeping with contemporary dining habits.
+Our round dining tables represent a stylish throwback to the middle ages, when revelry and feasting was the order of the day.

-When looking at the designs of dining tables in our own age, it cannot be denied that we have come a long way from the Greek and Roman days.
-Indeed, nowadays we are bombarded with an exciting array of varied styles, sizes and materials to adorn our dining rooms and cater to a range of individual tastes, needs and requirements.
+When looking at the designs of modern day dining tables, it cannot be denied that we have come a long way from ancient civilisation.
+With state-of-the-art materials and the latest technological processes, we’re bombarded with an exciting array of varied styles, sizes and materials to adorn our dining rooms, catering to a broad spectrum of individual tastes, needs and requirements.

-Even now, dining room tables continue to evolve, yet one thing remains consistent.
-Over the years these sensational structures have retained all of their central allure, and will surely continue to do so.
-Stylishly re-enforcing family values while emphasising the importance of communication and companionship, they beautifully encapsulate the essence of good living, and that is one thing that will never change.
+Even now, as dining room tables continue to evolve, one thing remains consistent.
+Over the years these timeless structures have retained their central allure and community focus, and will no doubt continue to do so.
+Stylishly re-enforcing family values all the while emphasising the importance of communication and companionship, they beautifully encapsulate the essence of good living, and that is one thing that will never change.